Leeds Castle: 20th century

 During the early part of World War II the castle was used as a hospital where Lady Baillie and her daughters hosted burned Commonwealth airmen as part of their recovery.
 Survivors remembered the experience with fondness.
+After the war, hospitality for prominent guests resumed, but on a smaller scale than in the 1930s.
+David Margesson and Geoffrey Lloyd continued to visit frequently.
+Members of the royal family continued to be invited, including Queen Elizabeth the Queen Mother and Princess Marina.
+Another frequent visitor was Lady Baillie's cousin, John Hay Whitney, the U.S. Ambassador to Great Britain.

 Upon her death in 1974, Lady Baillie left the castle to the Leeds Castle Foundation, a private charitable trust whose aim is to preserve the castle and grounds for the benefit of the public.